ursweiss/7-Segment-LED-Clock/README.md

 - Try double reset to reconfigure WiFi

 ### No temperature display
-- Check `owmTempEnabled = 1` in config.h
+- Check `owmTempEnabled = 1` in config.h or web interface
 - Verify API key is valid at openweathermap.org
-- Check serial monitor for API errors
+- Check serial monitor for API errors (HTTPS connection issues)
 - Ensure WiFi is connected
+- Verify ESP32 has sufficient free heap memory for HTTPS/TLS connections
+- Weather updates occur at :05 past each hour (check timing)

+### Web interface not accessible
+- Verify device is connected to WiFi (check serial monitor)
+- Try both http://ledclock.local and the IP address
+- Check if mDNS is supported on your network (some corporate networks block it)
+- Ensure device and your computer are on the same network
+- Check that port 80 is not blocked by firewall

 ### Config portal not appearing
 - Double reset detection: Press reset twice within 10 seconds